oamam/ipr/README.md

 # ipr

-This is a tool that allows you to get information related to your IP(v4) address.
+This is a library that allows you to get information related to your IP(v4) address.

 ## License